iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 3 reviews"/>
 </p>

+> On the page "Michigan Coronavirus Stats" 2/3 of the page is covered with text about John Hopkins.
+To scroll the important information there is only a 1 inch window.<br> :date: __2020-11-19 14:59:18__

 > Nice start, but it's deceptive giving static statistics.
 Need to do update stats daily or remove them!<br> :date: __2020-11-15 17:48:11__